➤ by Gerhild Fulson

 However, you also have the option of making your own homemade Quark (including vegan Quark!) which is very easy to do!

 Check out my page on making your own Quark here, or follow these quick steps below.

 Don't have a yogurt maker?
 Don't fret!
 You can still make Quark.
-Pour the buttermilk into large casserole with lid.
-Let sit in oven overnight (at least 8 hours) at the lowest temperature possible ... no more than 150°F.
+Pour the buttermilk into a large casserole with lid.
+Let it sit in the oven overnight (at least 8 hours) at the lowest temperature possible, no more than 150°F.

 Line a large sieve or colander with a clean cloth.
 Pour the "cultured" buttermilk into it and let it sit to drain in the fridge for 6 hours or so.

 This cake was brought to my attention by my dear Facebook friend, Anna Hanssen, who shared the recipe for Der beste Kaesekuchen der Welt.
 She gave me some of her adaptations and then I added my own changes.